Permits & Fees

 Additionally, the following National Building Code table is to be used to locate your appropriate m2 factor.

-Basically, the maximum 15% occupancy load may be calculated by:
+For example, a maximum 33.3% or 1/3 occupancy load may be calculated by:

 - Total floor area in m2 to be occupied by clients (excluding washrooms); then

 - Dividing by the required m2 per person as per the Code table; then

 - Multiplying by 0.33.3 (being the maximum 33.3% capacity allowed).